headlessherm-creator/polymath-megablaster-mcp/README.md

 # Polymath MegaBlaster MCP

+Polymath MegaBlaster is the calculator your Agent keeps in its back pocket.

 AI models are bad at math, unit conversions, and a dozen other things a pocket calculator does perfectly.

 This is a local toolkit of 27 free tools that gives AI agents a way to offload the kinds of computations reasoning models generally do not do very well.
 Deterministic in, deterministic out.
 100% local, no network calls, no telemetry, no API keys.
 Fully open source.